-Loan in the face amount of \notin 205 thousand from the minority interests of Bri Coltan upon acquisition of Bri Coltan.
+Loan in the face amount of \in 205 thousand from the minority interests of Bri Coltan upon acquisition of Bri Coltan.
 It was agreed that the loan will be repaid from up to 5% of the yearly net earnings of Bri Coltan following publication of its annual financial report.
-As of 31 December 2021, the carrying amount of the loan is \notin 93 thousand which amount reflects the estimated timing of future repayments discounted at a rate of 12% (level 3 of the fair value hierarchy).
-The difference in the amount of \notin 122 thousand between the face amount of the loan and the carrying amount on 1 January 2021 has been recorded as a contribution to equity.
-In 2021 interest expense on the loan (unwinding of discount) amounted to \notin 10 thousand.
+As of 31 December 2021, the carrying amount of the loan is \in 92 thousand which amount reflects the estimated timing of future repayments discounted at a rate of 12% (level 3 of the fair value hierarchy).
+The difference in the amount of \in 122 thousand between the face amount of the loan and the carrying amount on 1 January 2021 has been recorded as a contribution to equity.
+In 2022 interest expense on the loan (unwinding of discount) amounted to \in 11 thousand.